Sunday, June 29, 2025

 9. The Crucifixion of Jesus

 The crucifixion of Jesus on Golgotha is the climactic event of the Gospel narratives and the cornerstone of Christian theology.
 All four Gospels describe Jesus' death on the cross, accompanied by events like the darkening of the sky and the tearing of the temple veil.
-Historically, crucifixion was a brutal Roman punishment reserved for enslaved people and rebels, making it plausible for someone perceived as a threat like Jesus.
+Historically, crucifixion was a brutal Roman punishment reserved for enslaved people and rebels, making it plausible for someone perceived as a threat, like Jesus.
 The event's centrality in early Christian preaching reflects its profound transformative impact, as it interprets Jesus' death as a sacrificial atonement.
 For believers, the crucifixion represents the ultimate expression of God's love and the means of human redemption.

 10. The Resurrection of Jesus